What % natural are ecostore oral care products?

 Is the toothpaste tube recyclable?

 No. The toothpaste tube has a laminated barrier for protection because of the strength of the natural essential oils (flavour) in the product, and the barrier helps to prolong the product’s shelf life.
 Unfortunately the aluminium and plastic needs to be separated which current recycling programs in NZ cannot collect.
 You can send it back to us! ecostore is collecting our oral care waste to recycle ourselves.
-Visit ecostore.co.nz/recycle for more info.
+Visit ecostore.com/recycle

 Have you tested the products' performance?

 We conducting the following efficacy testing on our toothpaste and mouthwash to ensure they worked:

 1) There are four main bacteria found in the human mouth: Streptococcus sanguis, Porphyromonas gingivalis, Actynomyces viscosus and Streptococcus mutans.
 Our product has been shown to be effective in reducing the populations of these bacteria which are associated with plaque and tartar build up.
 Testing was carried out by an independent lab.
 (Antimicrobial study 2018, Eurofins Australia)

 2) Our toothpaste has been shown to be effective in reducing the build-up of plaque.
 (In Vitro Plaque Growth Inhibition Study 2018, Intertek UK)